Embrace Imperfection: Guide to Perfectionism Therapy with Sage Counseling and Wellness

-Do you often ask yourself, “Am I a Perfectionist?”
+Do you sometimes ask yourself, “Am I a Perfectionist?” or say “Why would I even try to speak up?
+I’ll sound dumb.”

 - Idea of being perfect/without flaws